mihir-kandoi/SmartDoorLock/README.md

     (Links to every component is in the description part of the report)

 ## Modules
-1. Block diagram/description of modules of the app
+1. Block diagram/description of modules of the app (Use Light Theme for viewing or simply drag the images into a new tab)

     Android app: